nuts-foundation/nuts-network-setup/docs/pages/network/applying.rst

 When the docker container finishes running a ``csr.pem`` file will have been placed in the ``NODE_BASE_DIR`` directory.
 Send this file to the Nuts foundation.

-When you receive a zip package, you can continue with `Loading keys`_.
+When you receive a zip package, you can continue with :ref:`loading-keys`.